wvabrinskas/Neuron/README.md

 # Before you begin developing
 Run `./scripts/onboard.sh` to install the Xcode templates that `Neuron` provides to quickly generate layer code templates.

+# Contribution Policies
+## Filing Issues
+Feel free to file issues about the framework here or contact me through the [Discord](https://discord.gg/p84DYph4PW).
+I am open to all suggestions on how to improve the framework.

+## Pull Requests
+There are automated tests that run when a PR is created to the `develop` or `master` branches.
+These tests must pass before a PR can be merged.
+All PRs must merge into the `develop` branch.
+## Branching
+All features must be branched off the `develop` branch.

 # Background